qingkaikong/blog/data_science_20_questions/README.md

 18. **What is a recommendation engine?
 How does it work?**
+	A recommendation engine is a system that can predict a user's "rating" or "preference" based on the user's activities or other users' activities.
+One easy example is Amazon, when you browse the books, you always see 'Recommend books for you', and 'Other people may like this'.
+This is Amazon recommendatoin engine based on your browse history and other people's browse history.

 19. **Explain what a false positive and a false negative are.
 Why is it important to differentiate these from each other?**